Contents

 4. Resource Requirements/Investments

-In this section, you are going to cover the resource requirements for centralizing the purchasing process.
+This section will cover the resource requirements for centralizing the purchasing process.

 If you can quantify the resources, that is always better than saying I need resources!